ezEngine/docs/docs/projects/projects-overview.md

 ## Creating a Project

 You can use ezEngine entirely without the editor.
 In that case, you do not need to create a project, at all.
-Your [application (TODO)](../runtime/application/application.md) is your project and you set up things like the [fileSystem](../runtime/filesystem.md), the [plugins (TODO)](../custom-code/cpp/engine-plugins.md) and so on, entirely from code.
+Your [application (TODO)](../runtime/application/application.md) is your project and you set up things like the [fileSystem](../runtime/filesystem.md), the [plugins](../custom-code/cpp/engine-plugins.md) and so on, entirely from code.

 It is more convenient, though, to maintain your project through the editor.
 To create a new project, open the editor and select *Editor > Create Project...*.